Section A: Switching from the Graduate Visa to Skilled Worker Visa

 What is the minimum salary requirement for the Skilled Worker Visa?

-The general salary threshold is the higher of either £41,700 per year and the relevant percentage of the role’s going rate.
+The general salary threshold is the higher of either £41,700 per year or the relevant percentage of the role’s going rate.
 Lower thresholds may apply in certain circumstances, such as for new entrants or for roles on the Immigration Salary List.

 When should I apply to switch to a Skilled Worker Visa?